brucefan1983/GPUMD/doc/gpumd/input_parameters/dump_netcdf.rst

   written once, without a frame dimension.
   The mass is written every frame, because a :term:`MC` trial performed with the :ref:`mc keyword <kw_mc>` changes the species of a site and with it the mass.
+  Note that this also means that a lot of data is duplicated.
+  Since the mass can usually be attributed based on the atom type, in most cases it is recommended *not* to write the mass but to rather assign it after the fact based on the atom type in order to save storage space.
   The ``group_labels`` variable holds one label per grouping method, giving the group each atom belongs to.
   The rank-2 tensors are stored row-major, so ``virial[frame, atom, i, j]`` is the *ij*